 Previously, David was the owner/partner of a start-up litigation support company in Denver, Colorado, where he managed e-discovery projects of all sizes.
-He has experience with Relativity, the industry-leading e-discovery platform utilized in-house by LitSmart, in addition to Summation, Concordance, CaseLogistix, Trial Director, Sanction, iPro, and Ringtail.
+In addition to Relativity, the industry-leading e-discovery platform utilized in-house by LitSmart, David has experience in Summation, Concordance, CaseLogistix, Trial Director, Sanction, iPro, and Ringtail.
 Most recently, he worked in the Charleston, South Carolina office of an east coast firm as a Senior Litigation Technology Specialist, managing cases encompassing multiple terabytes of data.

 University of Northern Colorado, M.A., Sport Administration (1997)